troldal/Numerixx/docs/docRoots.rst

 Newton's method
 ^^^^^^^^^^^^^^^

 Newton's method is a popular root-finding algorithm for one-dimensional functions.
 It works by making a linear approximation of the function at the current estimate of the root and finding the point where this approximation crosses the x-axis.
 This point becomes the next estimate for the root, and the process is repeated until convergence is achieved.
-Newton's method is generally faster than the bisection and Ridders' methods, but it requires the function to be differentiable and the derivative to be non-zero at the estimate.
+Newton's method is generally faster than the bisection and Ridder' methods, but it requires the function to be differentiable and the derivative to be non-zero at the estimate.
 Additionally, the method may fail to converge or converge to a local minimum instead of a root.

 .. doxygenclass:: nxx::roots::Newton
    :members: